wechaty/puppet-wechat/README.md

 * This repository is a sub module of Wechaty.
 See: <https://github.com/Chatie/wechaty-puppet-puppeteer/issues/1>
 * Source code before moved to here can be found at Wechaty repository: [Wechaty/src/puppet-puppeteer#a2c56e6](https://github.com/Chatie/wechaty/tree/a2c56e62642f9004243e3ad8e9c9d0b0dd1a4761/src/puppet-puppeteer)

+## KNOWN LIMITATIONS

+1. WeChat Account that registered after 2017 mignt not be able to login Web Wechat, so it can not use PuppetPuppeteer with Wechaty.
+Please make sure your WeChat Account can be able to login by visiting https://wx.qq.com
+1. Web API can not create room and invite members to room since 2018.

+If you want to break the above limitations, please consider to use a Wechaty Puppet other than using Web API, like [wechaty-puppet-padchat](https://github.com/lijiarui/wechaty-puppet-padchat).

+Learn more about the Puppet at [Wechaty wiki: Puppet](https://github.com/Chatie/wechaty/wiki/Puppet)

 ## AUTHOR

 [Huan LI](http://linkedin.com/in/zixia) \<zixia@zixia.net\>